AC2005/STAT-4830-poker/final_slides.md

 ### Specific Examples:
 - **Literature Review**: Helped in understanding initial concepts and strategies for reinforcement learning.
 - **Debugging**: Assisted in understanding complex algorithms and generating code snippets for reinforcement learning tasks.

----

-Individual Contributions (Each person must answer):

-What was the most surprising result or finding during the project?

-Which specific lecture topic, concept, or technique from the course was most useful for your project?
-Explain how.

-How has your perspective on applying optimization in practice changed since the beginning of the course?

-If you had two more weeks, what specific next step would you take on the project?

-If you could restart the project, what is the single biggest change you would make to your approach or plan?